 Ear Worm: The upbeat theme tune that was used from Season 2 on.

-Fair for Its Day: The alternative interpretation to Reactionary Fantasy.
-Tony explicitly freed Jeannie in the first episode, never took advantage of her Happiness in Slavery and consistently refused to exploit her powers for his own advancement — all fairly enlightened for a man of his era.
+Fair for Its Day: Tony explicitly freed Jeannie in the first episode, never took advantage of her Happiness in Slavery and consistently refused to exploit her powers for his own advancement — all fairly enlightened for a man of his era.
 So was his alleged desire for mundane conformity actually a sign of integrity?
 One could easily see how a man with enough drive to become an astronaut would not want a walking Deus ex Machina to just hand him the things he was intent on achieving on his own merits.
+Furthermore in a sense, though Jeannie thinks she's Tony's slave, she's disobedient to his orders, even when they're in her best interests.

 "Funny Aneurysm" Moment: In "Mrs. Djinn-Djinn", a woman asks Jeannie whether she is pregnant.
 At the time, Barbara Eden was pregnant with her second child, but complications with it caused it, in short, to end in a miscarriage.

-Ho Yay: Tony generally seems more interested in hanging out with his astronaut buddies than giving Jeannie, a pretty blonde in a harem girl costume who is willing to be his literal slave, the time of day.
+Ho Yay: Tony generally seems more interested in hanging out with his astronaut buddies than giving Jeannie, a pretty blonde in a harem girl costume who is willing to be his literal slave and bride, the time of day.
 The fact that he has no problem whatsoever with his fiancee, Melissa, leaving him also has shades of this.
+The Man Show had a sketch that uses this trope to explain why Tony wouldn't be interested in a smoking hot genie.

 Vindicated by Cable: While the show was by no means a flop, and its cancellation was due more to it being the network's plaything than anything, the show did tremendously well in syndication.